causaest/onrbooks/rbooks-online-extras.md

 Covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students.
 Not updated since 2019.

+07. Modern R with the tidyverse, by Bruno Rodrigues: https://modern-rstats.eu/

+Topics include RStudio, classes and types, descriptive stats and data manipulation, graphs, regression, functions, functional programming, package development.
+It has an unfinished aura, and a 2.0 version is in the making.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/